The Theatre Aspen Apprentice Program

 Meet our 2016 class!

-Most of our 2016 apprentices are back at school, but Brianna Barnes has made the journey to NYC, Victoria Heikenfeld is at a theatre in Maine doing a stage management internship, Kyle Weiler is off to Europe to perform in an international tour of West Side Story and we await word from everyone else!
+Many of our 2016 apprentices went back to school, but Brianna Barnes has made the journey to NYC, Victoria Heikenfeld is at a theatre in Maine doing a stage management internship, Ana Langmead joined TA as an employee this past summer, Ryne Nardecchia starred as Snoopy at Theatre Under the Stars last summer, Alethea Bakogeorge just booked a national tour (Daniel Tiger), as did Madison Pugh (Kinky Boots) and Kyle Weiler and Veronica Faioni are in Europe performing in an international tour of West Side Story and we await word from everyone else!

 |Marion Ayers||Sound Design & Engineering||The Conservatory of Theatre Arts at Webster University|